 The principles of the IMCL Conferences, initiated in 1985, have become part of a national US agenda, and are being applied by many cities in Europe and other parts of the world.

-The IMCL Conferences bring together city officials, practitioners and scholars in architecture, urban design, planning and urban affairs, health and social sciences and the arts, from around the world to share experience and ideas.
+The IMCL Conferences bring together city officials, practitioners and scholars in architecture, urban design, planning and urban affairs, public health, social sciences and the arts, from around the world to share experience and ideas.